Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``-l, --label "STRING"``
        - What the experience's name will be in the studio.
      * - ``-d, --description "STRING"``
        - What description will accompany the experience.
 This will appear when studio users hover over an experience.
      * - ``-ci, --collection-id ID``
-       - The collection you want to add the experience to.
+       - The collection where you want to add the experience.
 The collection must exist before importing the experience.
      * - ``--device "[mobile, tablet, web]"``
        - What device the experience will be previewed on.
      * - ``-cn, --collection-name "STRING"``
-       - The name of the collection you want to add the experience to.
+       - The name of the collection where you want to add the experience.
 The collection must exist before importing the experience.
      * - ``-ac, --activation-code "STRING"``
-       - What the activation code for the experience is.
-This must be all lower case with no special characters or spaces.
+       - What the activation code will be for the experience.
+It can contain only lowercase alphanomics with no special characters or spaces.
+There is a max length of 20.
      * - ``-t, --template``
        - Makes the experience a template.
      * - ``-ru, --redirect-url "URL"``